Flow-Launcher/docs/plugin-explorer-usage.md

 ----
 ![Customise Action Keywords tab](/assets/explorer_3.png)

 - For each option here you can choose a custom keyword to trigger that specific type of search.
-Anything with a `*` is searched for when you type anything in Flow Launcher or if you give the Explorere plugin a global keyword.
+Anything with a `*` is searched for when you type anything in Flow Launcher or if you give the Explorer plugin a global keyword.
 For example the default to search within documents is set to `doc:` (this is done as searching the contents of documents is slow and so should only trigger when that is definitely what you want to do).
+If you don't care about exactly what type of search is executed, just use the 'Search' keyword.

 #### Quick Access Links tab
 ----